starbeamjs/starbeam/workspace/docs/src/content/docs/reference/resources.md

 description: "Reference for Starbeam resource authoring APIs."
 ---

-Resources model stable values with setup, sync, cleanup, and finalization.
+Resources model stable values with setup, sync cleanup, and owning-scope finalization.
 Start with [Resources and lifecycle](/concepts/lifecycle/) for the concept guide.

 App code usually imports `Resource` from `@starbeam/universal`.
 Reusable resource helpers and manual integrations may import direct APIs from `@starbeam/resource`.